 5. Coastal Sheltie Rescue

-Coastal Sheltie Rescue is an organization based in Virginia, focusing on Shetland Sheepdogs but occasionally having other similarly-sized herding breeds like Corgis for adoption.
-Coastal serves nearby states such as Maryland, Delaware, and Pennsylvania and takes in dogs surrendered by owners who cannot look after them.
+Coastal Sheltie Rescue is an organization based in Virginia, and while their focus is on Shetland Sheepdogs they occasionally have other breeds like corgis available.
+The rescue serves nearby states such as Maryland, Delaware, and Pennsylvania, and they take in dogs surrendered by owners who can’t look after them.
 This non-profit foster home accepts small homeless dogs and aims to match these dogs to caring families.

-This group, formed entirely by volunteers, also educates these families on how to take care of their adopted pets.
+Coastal Sheltie Rescue, formed entirely by volunteers, educates these families (and the community) on how to take care of their adopted pets.
 Their website contains the information needed by potential adopters and a detailed list of adoption requirements.
 If you meet all the requirements, you can fill out the application form and schedule an appointment to visit a foster home.

 Coastal Sheltie Rescue Details